feathersjs/docs/guides/chat/server/start-server.md

 ### Basic scaffolding

-We generate the app with:
+We will use the generator to get started.
+(Read the [Generator Guide](guides/step-by-step/generators/readme.md) if you haven't already.)
 ```text
 mkdir examples/chat/server/start
 cd examples/chat/server/start